 If you are in for wildlife there is a bird sanctuary in Kumarakom, tiger reserve in Periyar and the world’s most bio diverse ecosystem Silent Valley National Park which is home to the largest population of Lion-tailed macaque.

 Kerala also happens to be the top destination in India for health and rejuvenation.
 You could find a number of authentic and world class Ayurveda center that offer therapeutic massages and treatments based on 3000 years old science of healing: Ayurveda.
 In fact, Kerala is one of the top destinations for authentic Ayurveda in India

-Visit the city in winters and join in the festivities in the city.
+Visit the city in winter and join in the festivities in the city.
 With the arrival of Christmas and New Year, Goa is at its vibrant best.
-Parties, music and scrumptious cuisines along with cultural events make it the high time to visit Goa in winter especially from November till February.
+Parties, music, and scrumptious cuisines along with cultural events make it the high time to visit Goa in winter especially from November till February.

-Since winter also herald the wedding season in India, this is the time when newlyweds visit Goa for honeymoon.
+Since winter also heralds the wedding season in India, this is the time when newlyweds visit Goa for honeymoon.
 Couples could enjoy their honeymoon at some of the finest luxury hotels in Goa that boast of private beaches.
-Other activities could include water sport, wildlife and sussegado on Goa’s famed beaches.
+Other activities could include water sports, wildlife, and a sussegado on Goa’s famed beaches.